coshcage/pbint/src/README.txt

 In this project, you can build a protable big interger calculator and use the test file to test the correctness.Also, the files are divided into 3 parts: kernel module, math module and external memory support module.
-Each module has its unique features,(To add the descriptions of the three modules) (To add the calculator's functions)
+Each module has its unique features.

 ***********
 2. Files